Model Specific Parameters

 to be set.
 The default value for this is four but it can be specified on

-contruction of the associated GBMDist object.
+construction of the associated GBMDist object.

 t_dist <- gbm_dist(name="TDist", df=7)Tweedie